WAcry/wacry.github.io/content/posts/1735078223417-binary-search-intro/index.md

 - `it1` points to the first position where the value is greater than or equal to $4$.
 - `it2` points to the first position where the value is greater than $4$.
-  Therefore, `it2 - it1` is the number of times $4$ appears in the array; `it2 - nums.begin() - 1` is the position of the right boundary of $4$.
+  Therefore, `it2 - it1` is the number of times $4$ appears in the array; `it2 - nums.begin() - 1` is the position of
+  the right boundary of $4$.

 ---

 ## Supplement

-Binary search can also be extended to search in floating-point ranges (such as finding roots of equations) and ternary search for finding the extrema of unimodal functions.
+Binary search can also be extended to search in floating-point ranges (such as finding the roots of an equation), and ternary search to find the extrema of unimodal functions.

 ---